mmagnus/emacs-grammarly/readme.md

-emacs-grammarly.el --- simple plugin to send text to Grammarly
+emacs-grammarly.el --- simple plugin to send a text to Grammarly
 -------------------------------------------------------------------------------

 ![](docs/demo.gif)